-A test can be done to measure the amount of methylmalonic acid in your blood.
+The methylmalonic acid blood test measures the amount of methylmalonic acid in the blood.

 No special preparation is necessary.